dabamos/openadms-node/docs/openadms-node-modules.rst

 ~~~~~~~~~~~~~~~~~

 The RealTimePublisher module pushes an observation to a list of receivers.
 The
-receivers can be any third party application.
+receivers can be any third party application connected to the MQTT server.

 For each receiver defined in the configuration an MQTT topic will be created.
-The observations are then published under their target names.
+The topic name is set to the target name of an observation.
 For example, an
-observation with the target name “target1” and a receiver “onlineViewer” will be
+observation with target name “bridge1” and a receiver “onlineViewer” will be
-published under the MQTT topic ``onlineViewer/target1``.
+published to the MQTT topic ``onlineViewer/bridge1``.

 Loading the Module
 ^^^^^^^^^^^^^^^^^^